Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/resource-management.md

 ## Quotas

-- All resources al subject to project quotas or limits
+- All resources are subject to project quotas or limits
 - Example of quotas:
     - How many resources can we create per project (15 VPCs per project)
     - How quickly we can make API requests (5 administrative access per project)